 The Generating Facility will be required to maintain a composite power delivery at continuous rated power output at the high-side of the generator substation or other equivalent location.
-At that point, the generator must provide dynamic reactive power within the power factor range of 0.95 leading to 0.95 lagging or otherwise required by Rule 21 Section Hh as shown in Figure Hh-1 and Table Hh-4 below.
+At that point, the generator must provide dynamic reactive power within the power factor range of 0.95 leading to 0.95 lagging.
 The Generating Facility may meet the dynamic reactive power requirement by utilizing a combination of the inherent dynamic reactive power capability of the inverter, dynamic reactive power devices, and static reactive power devices to make up for losses.
-The Generating Facility must also be designed to accommodate a VAR schedule provided by SCE.
-SCE will determine if the VAR schedule is necessary based on future re-arrangements of SCE's Distribution System